 The Oswegoland Park District is working to improve the water quality of the 13-acre Bartlett Prairie Wetland.
 Eleven storm pipes from neighboring streets pour rainwater into the wetland.
 Unfortunately, that also includes motor oil, dirt, debris, leaves, lawn fertilizer, and grass clippings that settle in the basin.
 All of these pollutants make maintaining water quality a significant challenge for the Park District.
-Every year, the Park District is working to improve the water quality with seasonal algae treatments and installing native wetland shoreline plants.
+Every year, the Park District contracts for seasonal algae treatments and staff installs native wetland shoreline plants.
 However, every year the effectiveness of those improvements can vary depending on the amount of rain, sunlight, and other climate factors.
 If nothing were done, significant algae blooms would be a problem.

 Since 1999 the Park District has maintained the property and wetland as constructed, including planting additional prairie plants.